 \subsubsection{Erasure channels}

-Erasure channels describe those communication scenarios where errors are somehow heralded (i.e., the receiver Bob can determine whether or not something bad has happened to Alice's original message): accordingly they provide the simplest examples of CPTP maps operating among spaces of different dimensionality.
+Erasure channels describe those communication scenarios in which errors are somehow heralded (i.e., the receiver Bob can determine whether or not something bad has happened to Alice's original message): accordingly they provide the simplest examples of CPTP maps operating among spaces of different dimensionality.
 Given a system $Q$ described by the Hilbert space ${\cal H}_Q$, an erasure map is a stochastic transformation connecting $\mathfrak{S}({\cal H}_{Q})$ with $\mathfrak{S}({\cal H}_{Q'})$, where ${\cal H}_{Q'} = {\cal H}_Q \oplus |e\rangle$ and $\oplus$ denotes the direct sum of the input Hilbert space with an extra ``erasure" state $|e\rangle$ (the error ``flag") which is orthogonal to each of the vectors of $Q$.
-In particular as described in Ref.~\cite{GBP97,BDS97}, the channel will send the input $\rho_Q$ into itself with probability $1-p$ and into $|e\rangle$ with probability $p$.
+In particular as described in Ref.~\cite{GBP97,BDS97}, the channel will send the input $\rho_Q$ to itself with probability $1-p$ and to $|e\rangle$ with probability $p$.